-- The total net realized and unrealized gains and income from the portfolio of venture investments allocated to the particular series of shares since the date on which that series was initially offered exceeded the average 5 year GIC rate plus 2%: - The return from that venture investment exceeded an annual rate of return on that investment of 12%; and - The principal invested in that venture investment had been fully recovered.
+The total net realized and unrealized gains and income from the portfolio of venture investments allocated to the particular series of shares since the date on which that series was initially offered exceeded the average 5 year GIC rate plus 2%; the return from that venture investment exceeded an annual rate of return on that investment of 12%; and the principal invested in that venture investment had been fully recovered.

-During the year ended December 31, 2021, the Company settled the accrued contingent incentive participation dividend relating to these IPA Shares with the former manager, as described in Note 4(a) above, and all Class B shares were redeemed and cancelled.
+In March 2021, the Company settled the accrued contingent incentive participation dividend relating to these IPA Shares with the former manager, as described in Note 4(a) above, and all Class B shares were redeemed and cancelled.
 The Class B shares no longer form part of the Company's share structure.